fzabala/memo-test-backend/README.md

 1. Check if `public/storage` symlink exists and it's connected to `storage/app/public`
    1. In the project folder, you can run `ls -la public/storage` and see the output
 1. You may need to change the permissions of the `storage` folder to 775

+#### There is no existing directory at /storage/logs and its not buildable: Permission denied
+Try these commands

+`php artisan route:clear`

+`php artisan config:clear`

+`php artisan cache:clear`